 Standardize contract management processes

-Firms can standardize how they generate contracts and manage their obligations.
-In addition to contract playbooks, they can adopt contract management technology, outline specific workflows, and assign ownership for various tasks.
-The SEC requires firms to perform an annual compliance program review, giving asset managers a format for evaluating and improving their regulatory and contractual compliance workflows.
+Firms can standardize how they generate and negotiate contracts and manage their obligations.
+They can adopt contract management software, outline specific workflows, and assign ownership for various tasks.

 Adopt contract compliance software

-By investing in contract management software, firms can take advantage of a central repository, greater visibility into their contracts, more robust search features, automatic notifications, and contract data analytics and reporting.
+By investing in obligation management software, firms can take advantage of a central contract repository, greater visibility into their contracts, more robust search features, automatic notifications, and contract analytics and reporting.

 Perform contract compliance audits

-The only way to ensure compliance is to review the firm’s obligations and its performance through contract audits.
-Firms should plan to perform a contract audit, whether they review all the business’s agreements or focus on a contract type.
+Firms can ensure compliance by reviewing their obligations and performance through a contract compliance audit.
+They can plan audits of all the business’s agreements or focus on a contract type.